McFarlane Toys: Movie Maniacs

 In 1998, McFarlane introduced the Movie Maniacs line of static figures.
 Series One began as a line of horror and science fiction based figures that had been licensed from influential and financially successful horror films such as A Nightmare on Elm Street, The Texas Chainsaw Massacre and Friday the 13th.

 The second series of figures expanded the character base for the line into the realms of cult and action cinema, with a figure based on the title character of The Crow.
 Series three would further push the boundaries of character selection into fantasy, with Edward Scissorhands, straight action with Shaft, and back into cult/sci-fi with Escape from L.A..

 In February 2024, it was announced that McFarlane would release more figures in their Movie Maniacs line, including characters from NBCUniversal Movies such as Andy Stitzer from The 40-Year-Old-Virgin, The Dude from The Big Lebowski, and Jake Blues from The Blues Brothers.

 In March 2024, McFarlane released four new figures for Fallout.
 The line includes four figures, one of which is the main character from the video game The Vault Boy.
-In April of 2024, the company released a line based on The Matrix.
+In April 2024, the company released a line based on The Matrix.

 Music figures

 McFarlane Toys did not solely limit itself to creating figures based on Todd McFarlane's creations.
-Rather it branched out into other forms of media, capitalizing on the popularity of famous rock musicians with the release of figures based on the rock legends KISS in 1997.
+Rather, it branched out into other forms of media, capitalizing on the popularity of famous rock musicians with the release of figures based on the rock legends Kiss in 1997.
 The number of music figures produced by the company continued to grow in number, diversity, and quality in the following years as they acquired the action figure rights to famous properties such as the Beatles, Rob Zombie, Alice Cooper, Ozzy Osbourne, Metallica, Slash, Iron Maiden's mascot Eddie, Jimi Hendrix, Freddie Mercury and Elvis Presley.